psychemedia/winter-tales/src/twelve_months.md

 VVhere did you find them?" asked Holena.
 "On a hill f there are many of them under the trees."
 Holena took the violets, put them in her belt and enjoyed their perfume; she didn't offer even one of them to Marushka.

 The next day they sent Marushka for strawberries, Long she wandered around in the cold, praying God to take her out of the world; then she came to the Twelve Months and again met with a kind reception.
-Learn- ing what she wanted, December left his place and going to the month sitting just opposite, gave him the scepter, and said, — -.
+Learning what she wanted, December left his place and going to the month sitting just opposite, gave him the scepter, and said, — -.
 "Brother June, sit in the first place."

 June sat in the highest place and waved the scepter above the fire; that instant the flames leaped high/the snow melted, the earth was covered with grass, the trees with leaves; the birds began to sing; many-colored flowers bloomed in the forest — Summer had come.
 Little white blossoms gleamed, like stars, in the grass, as if some one had put them there on purpose.
 Before Marushka's eyes the flowers became fruit, and the berries were ripe.
 She could not look around before the grass was dotted with them as if some one had sprinkled it with blood-drops.